legendu-net/blog/docs/drafts/2023/11/tips-on-coolant-for-mercdes-benz-vehicles/index.md

    without dilution.
    If in emergency,
-   you can also top off tap water into the coolant tank and drive to a Mercdes-Benz dealership for help.
+   you can also top off tap water into the coolant tank and drive to a Mercedes-Benz dealership for help.

 ## References